Clinics & Services

 Between the ages of 50 and 64 years women can participate in the National Breast Screening Programme, run locally from Springwell House in Ardmillan Terrace.
 You will automatically receive an invitation to attend before your 53rd birthday and three yearly thereafter.

-Whilst both doctors and nurses can provide this service, we would usually recommend making a routine appointment with the practice nurse.
+Smears are under taken by the practice nurses.
 Appointments are available at any time during the working week.
 The recall for smears is run centrally in Edinburgh and not organised by the Practice.
-This has recently changed and now runs from 25 until 64 years old.
+This runs from 25 until 64 years old.
 Further information regarding these changes can be found at http://www.gov.scot/Topics/Health/Services/Screening/Cervical and http://www.healthscotland.com/topics/health-topics/screening/cervical.aspx

 Child Developmental Checks